brainflow-dev/brainflow/docs/SupportedBoards.rst

 - MacOS 10.15+, 12.0 to 12.2 have known issues while scanning, you need to update to 12.3+.
 On MacOS 12+ you may need to configure Bluetooth permissions for your appication
 - Linux, compilation from source code probably will be needed
 - Devices like Raspberry Pi

+BrainFlow initializes this board with Muse command :code:`p21` by default.
+See :ref:`muse-presets-table` for Muse command availability, device support, and tested/default presets.

 Available :ref:`presets-label`: